mohalahmad/mongospring/README.md

-simple example to access mongoDb usin springboot java
+simple example to access mongoDb using springboot java